Water board (Netherlands): Background

 Ancient Roman settlements from 50 - 350 AD built harbours, riverside enforcements, waterdraining canals, dikes and mounds.
 From the year 1000 onward, continuing problems in water management in wide areas along the Rhine river between Utrecht and the North Sea caused farmers, landowners and civilians with administrative responsibilities to collaborate.
-Around 1122 in the area around Wijk bij Duurstede, south of Utrecht, a collaborative water household organisation was founded to build and maintain a dam in the Rhine.
-In Friesland in the 12th century the right to build a sea dike was granted, and in the area around Leiden a water household managing collaboration has been established.
+Around 1122 in the area around Wijk bij Duurstede, southeast of Utrecht, a collaborative water household organisation was founded to build and maintain a dam in the Rhine.
+In Friesland in the 12th century the right to build a sea dike was granted, and in the area around Leiden a water household managing collaboration was established.

 Nowadays around 26 percent of the Netherlands' surface is at or below mean sea level and several branches of the Rhine-Meuse-Scheldt delta run through this relatively small country.
 Historically there always was a good deal of coastal and river flooding.
 Flood control in the Netherlands is a national policy priority, since about two-thirds of the country is vulnerable to flooding and the whole country is densely populated.
 Natural and man-made sand dunes along the sea coast, man-made dikes, dams and floodgates, among which the Delta Works, (Deltawerken) provide defense against high-tide and storm surges from the sea and water overflow from the rivers.
 River dikes prevent flooding of land by the major rivers Rhine and Meuse, while a system of drainage ditches, canals and pumping stations (historically: windmills) keep the low-lying parts available for habitation and agriculture.
 Water councils are regional governing bodies organised along a specific water-household system, responsible for maintenance and improvement of the system.
 All organisations and their works are financed by citizens and companies based in the Netherlands, through various taxes.